A Counterfactual Cause in Situation Calculus: Introduction

-Causation, and especially actual causation, remains an important topic for capturing blameworthiness and harm \cite{chockler2004responsibility}, and has also found uses in diverse areas such as verification \cite{baier2021verification}.
-Although the structural equation model provides an attractive and arguably simple formalism for describing variables and their descendants, it is precisely the simplicity that makes the modeling of domains somewhat of an art, as admitted by Halpern \cite{halpern2016actual}.
-The formalism itself lacks quantification, a clear indication of temporality, and does not distinguish between actions and effects.
-Essentially, everything is a variable.
-Ultimately, it is difficult to work with once we go beyond atomic situations requiring one-step analysis.
-This motivated Pearl himself, along with his collaborator, Hopkins \cite{hopkins2007causality}, to revisit the structural equation modeling approach in the language of the situation calculus, one of the most widely studied knowledge representation languages for reasoning about action and change.
-However, these too had problems as identified by Soutchanski and led Batusov and Soutchanski to provide a fresh and recent account of actual causality in the situation calculus \cite{batusov2018situation}.
+Causation, and especially actual causation, remains an important topic for capturing blameworthiness and harm \cite{chockler2004responsibility}.
+Although the structural equation model provides an attractive and arguably simple formalism for describing variables and their descendants, its simplicity becomes a limitation as it lacks temporal reasoning and quantifiers, and fails to distinguish actions from effects.
+Hence, it is difficult to work with once we go beyond atomic situations requiring one-step analysis.
+This motivated Pearl and his collaborators \cite{hopkins2007causality} to revisit the structural equation modeling approach in the language of the situation calculus, one of the most widely studied languages for reasoning about action and change.
+However, these too had problems as identified by Soutchanski \cite{batusov2018situation} and led to providing a fresh and recent account of actual causality in the situation calculus.

-Their key idea is to provide a definition of ``achievement cause'' which, given a history of actions and an outcome, tries to use regression to identify the subsequence that leads to this event being true.
+Their key idea is to provide a definition of ``achievement cause'' which, given a history of actions and an outcome, tries to use regression to identify the sequence that leads to this event being true.
 This has been expanded to the epistemic context \cite{khan2021knowing}.
-Although this is a very worthy start, what we ask in this paper is whether it is possible to characterize actual causality simply in terms of the minimal conditions for an event being true.
-We argue in this paper that a simple definition that almost completely lifts the “but-for” definition of causality, but in a rich action setting, is possible.
-Essentially, our definition looks very much like a reading of the definition of causality in some sense, closely following David Lewis's intuition, but also to some extent following the intuition of the Halpern-Pearl modified definition of structural equation models for actual causation \cite{halpern2015modification}.
+Although this is a very worthy start, what we ask in this paper is whether it is possible to characterize actual causality simply in terms of counterfactual analysis.
+We argue that a simple definition that almost completely lifts the ``but-for'' definition of causality, but in a rich action setting, is possible.
+Essentially, our definition looks very much like a reading of the definition of causality in some sense, closely following David Lewis's intuition \cite{Lewis1973}, but also to some extent following the intuition of the Halpern-Pearl modified definition of structural equation models for actual causation \cite{halpern2015modification}.